 Schema Spec Reference

-- What the GUI interface for editing a project's content should look like.
+• What the admin UI interface for editing a project's content should look like.

 There are hidden objects which are part of the project's schema, though they are not visible or configurable in the JSON schema file.
 These hidden objects are outlined at the end of this specification, and should be ignored in most cases.